 In between, in Windsor, are families and farmers.
 The majority of the visitor attractions in Windsor are situated on the Town Green, a new-Urbanist experiment to create in-fill development that is pedestrian friendly.
 In the summer, the Town Green hosts concerts, movies, and a farmers market.
 On non-activity days the large expanse of lawn sees kids playing along the fountain or in the playground.

-The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Southeast Asian (Singapore, Malaysia, Taiwan, Thailand), Chinese, and Japanese) next to barbecue, Mexican, Cuban, an Irish pub, classic American diner, and even a deli inside a corner store.
+The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Southeast Asian (Singapore, Malaysia, Taiwan, Thailand), Chinese, and Japanese) next to barbecue, Mexican, Cuban, Wine Country with European flair, tasty pub grub, classic American, diner delights, pizzerias, and even a deli inside a corner store.

 The shopping options are eclectic.
 Visitors go for the jewelry from local artists at Images (9061 Windsor Road, Windsor, 707-837-0160) and the fashion couture at Freeloader Boutique (9077 Windsor Road, Windsor, 707-837-0745).
 Locals check out the books at Pages Books on the Green (920 McClelland Drive, Windsor, 707-837-8665) and the bicycles at Windsor Bicycle Center (830 McClelland Drive, Windsor, 707-836-9111).
 And everyone seems to convene at Kaleidoscope Toys (9078 Windsor Road, Windsor, 707-836-8697) for its collection of thoughtful, playful toys.